Thomas Hicks (painter)

 Thomas Hicks (October 18, 1823 – October 8, 1890) was an American painter.

 Biography

 Hicks was born in Newtown, Bucks County, Pennsylvania and became a portrait painter, but is also known for genre works.
 He is known for his portrait of Abraham Lincoln that was engraved by Leopold Grozelier.
-Charles Henry Yewell studied with him for a time.
+He taught George Bernard Butler and Charles Henry Yewell.

-After his death on October 8, 1890, he was interred at Green-Wood Cemetery in Brooklyn, New York.
+He died on October 8, 1890.